mooreryan/rCRUX/README.md

 ```

 The argument names are *exactly* those as would be specified to the functions in an R session.

+Note that this pipeline also requires that the [SeqKit](https://bioinf.shenwei.me/seqkit/) program be installed and on your PATH.

 ## Detailed Explanation For The Major Functions